Methodology · v2.1 (May 2026)

 - Recency decay

 - Recent events dominate the daily score; older events fade unless reinforced.
+The scoring window is 90 days.

 Source policy